dwinchell/bld-book/content/drafts/draft-15-the-dance.md

 "I'll message you,” she confirmed with a small nod.

 He slid into the car, the door shutting with a quiet thud.
 As the car rolled away, Raven lingered at the curb, the night breeze brushing against her skin.
 Her thoughts churned, a tangled mix of warmth, unease, and something far too close to reliance.
-Two weeks ago, she’d been sure she didn’t need anyone.
-Now, she wasn’t sure of anything.
-And that terrified her.
+Two weeks ago, she hadn’t needed anyone.
+She still didn’t.
+Did she?
+Raven clenched her jaw, willing herself to believe it.
+But the small, persistent warmth in her chest refused to fade.
+And that terrified her most of all.